Police file terrorism charges against Pakistani Imran Khan - ExBulletin

 Police file terrorism charges against Pakistani Imran Khan

-The terrorism charges follow a speech Khan gave in Islamabad on Saturday in which he pledged to prosecute police officers and a female judge and alleged that a close aide was tortured after his arrest.

-Khan himself still appeared free and did not immediately respond to the police indictment filed against him.
-Pakistani opposition Tehreek-e-Insaf, Khan’s political party, posted online videos showing supporters surrounding his home to potentially prevent police from reaching him.
 Hundreds of people stayed there early Monday.
+Tehreek-e-Insaf warned that he would hold rallies across the country if Khan was arrested.

-Under the Pakistani legal system, the police file what they call a first information report on the charges against an accused with an investigative judge, which allows the investigation to progress.
+Under the Pakistani legal system, the police file what is known as a first information report on the charges against an accused with an investigative judge, which allows the investigation to move forward.
 Generally, the police arrest and question the accused.

 Khan could face several years in prison on the new charges, which accuse him of threatening police officers and the judge.
 However, he was not detained on other less serious charges brought against him during his recent campaign against the government.